srgvetal/macos-workspace-labels/README.md

 1. Install **Hammerspoon**: <https://www.hammerspoon.org/>
 2. Copy `init.lua`, `spaces_labels.lua` and `spaces_labels_lang.lua` into `~/.hammerspoon/`.
 3. Reload Hammerspoon config.
-4. Press **⌘⌥L** to set a label, or click directly on the menubar label.
+4. Press **⌘⌥L** to set or rename a label.
+5. Click the menubar label to switch Spaces or set a quick label.
-5. Done — now your Spaces have names! 🎉
+6. Done — now your Spaces have names! 🎉

 ---